 - SEO – Search Engine Optimization.
-Just like with the website above, you need to make sure that you are at the top of local search and specific, targeted points in the searches that your customers (remember that you know who they are now due to your research) are doing.
+Just like with the website above, you need to make sure that you are at the top of local search.
+And specific targeted points in the searches that your customers (remember that you know who they are now due to your research) are doing.

-- Social Media – This is a strange phenomenon because it should be free, but companies pay thousands of dollars a month (and make 10, 15, or 100 times that in well-built campaigns) to make sure that the right target market for their company sees their advertising.
+- Social Media – This is a strange phenomenon because it should be free.
+But companies pay thousands of dollars a month (and make 10, 15, or 100 times that in well-built campaigns) to make sure that the right target market for their company sees their advertising.
 While we can’t tell you not to try the free stuff first – and a lot of it does just take time, not money – having a part-time pro to handle your professional service company’s social media image may just be money well spent.

 - CRM‘s – Customer Relationship Management (CRM) software is an essential application for a professional service firm.
 CRMs allow you to keep in touch with your client (or potential client) automatically.
-Packages like Clio (for the legal services business) and comparable applications for other professional services offer a low total start-up and onboarding cost and training to get you right where you need to be – talking to customers that are looking for you.
+Packages like Clio (for the legal services business) and comparable applications for other professional services offer a low total start-up and on-boarding cost and training to get you right where you need to be – talking to customers that are looking for you.

 - Don’t be married – to what you’re doing right now in any marketing.
 At the very least, experiment with fonts, times for when emails are sent, changing up the sender email, the title, anything and everything should be in flux.
-This is where a great CRM can help – because you can see open rates for specific emails to drill down on what your clients want to read.
+This is where a great CRM can help.
+Because you can see open rates for specific emails to drill down on what your clients want to read.
 You have to test or you can’t expand.

 - Reports are due!
 The best news in all this is that you can put this all back on to a contractor to handle.
 Require that they report on data for open rates, click-through rates, and dozens of other pieces in this whole program.
 For the amount of time you can save, you can easily pick up the ideas that these folks are discussing with you.
 Educate yourself on what “good” really looks like for your sector.